vuejs/docs/src/guide/introduction.md

 Vue.createApp(Counter).mount('#counter')
 ```

 We have already created our very first Vue app!
 This looks pretty similar to rendering a string template, but Vue has done a lot of work under the hood.
 The data and the DOM are now linked, and everything is now **reactive**.
 How do we know?
-Take a look at the example below where `counter` property increments every second and you will see how rendered DOM changes:
+Take a look at the example below where the `counter` property increments every second and you will see how the rendered DOM changes:

 ```js{8-10}
 const Counter = {